 Syndicated real estate investing is found in many different types of properties with multiple subcategories.
 Each type of property has its benefits and drawbacks.
-Diversifying the types of property you buy is a terrific way to potentially reduce risk and maximize cash flow.
+Diversifying the types of property you buy is a terrific way to potentially reduce risk and increase cash flow.

 Residential property.
 Multifamily apartment is currently our favorite asset class.
 To us, it’s all about risk.
 Historically, from 1978-2013, it had the second lowest Beta (volatility) of all the asset classes, meaning it went up and down less in value, and it provided the highest overall returns over the past 35 years when considering cash flow and

 (1) For each property type shown above, please refer to the definitions offered on this page.

 (2) Beta measures the sensitivity of an asset’s total return to the market